blacklightpy/vaultofknowledge/Unorganized/Explanatory Articles/Decentralization in Web3 vs Anti-capitalism.md

 - There is also the concern about duplication - see [[Sharing Resources]].
 # Anti-capitalism
 - As of now, we choose to self-host programs instead of using some else's cloud services
-- And also for social media, we choose federation, so that
+- And also for social media, we choose federation, so that the user can choose which server to host on
+- This is in line with trust, however, it also seems to divide people in a sense.
+I understand that it is about encouraging diversity - but at the same time, it takes away from the sense of oneness, by having to choose a server identity.
+- It is also a bit messy for many people, like email, but see how all of us have converged to GMail.
+This is only partly corporate monopoly, but partly also because people got tired of complex IDs, or the inability to find a cool server name, etc. So they chose to place their cool usernames in their username.
+- So it also d